GaleAdmin-Kore/docs/docs/gale/agents/agent-monitor/accessing-agent-monitor.md

     For more information, see [Understanding Agent Monitor](../agent-monitor/understanding-the-agent-monitor-interface.md).

-6. Click each row for detailed information on each agent run or LLM call.
+6. Click each row for detailed information on each agent run or model run.
 A detailed view panel opens on the right.

     For more information, see [Viewing detailed run information](../agent-monitor/understanding-the-agent-monitor-interface.md#viewing-detailed-run-information).